microsoft/WebTemplateStudio/mockups/ReactNative/ReactNativeTab/README.md

-# React Native Blank
+# React Native Tab
-This sample demonstrates a React Native blank application:
+This sample demonstrates a React Native application with Tab Menu:

 - Runs on Windows and MacOS